 The Renewal Project

-This website provides details of the renewal project’s scope and history, with a library of pertinent documents, and an invitation for you to get involved in shaping our future.
+This website provides details of the project scope and history, with a library of pertinent documents and a request that you get involved in shaping our future.

 The Britannia Community Services Centre:

 Serving as an integrated hub of education, arts, culture, recreation, wellness, and sustainability.